 In this document:

-Simply Schedule Appointments and Webhooks work together to trigger to an action in Zapier.
-Zapier can then integrate with a variety of other apps such as ActiveCampaign, Google calendar, or Google Contacts, etc…
+Simply Schedule Appointments and Webhooks work together to trigger an action in Zapier.
+Zapier can then integrate with a variety of other apps such as ActiveCampaign, Salesforce, Zendesk, Evernote, and 1000+ others.

 Example Use Cases